Shuswap Water Quality Data and Highlights

 Annual water quality summary reports

-The SWC has completed its second annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2017.
+The SWC has completed its third annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2018.

 Water quality reports for the Shuswap watershed were also developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
 Find the SLIPP reports.